-Redetermination of Eligibility Requirements 400-19-30
+Review of Eligibility Requirements 400-19-30

 Eligibility for every TANF household is redetermined each month using the TANF Monthly Report.
-The purpose of the annual Redetermination of Eligibility is to carefully examine all relevant factors of eligibility including deprivation, income, assets, and household composition, as well as to identify any inconsistencies in the information provided through the monthly report or the interview.
-Effective June 1, 2010, a face-to-face interview is no longer required when completing the annual Redetermination of Eligibility.
+The purpose of the Annual Review is to carefully examine all relevant factors of eligibility including deprivation, income, assets, and household composition, as well as to identify any inconsistencies in the information provided through the Monthly Report process.
+An interview is not required when completing the Annual Review.

-The automated computer system provides an alert to the TANF Eligibility Worker when a redetermination is due and automatically sends the Redetermination of Eligibility due notice advising them that the annual redetermination is due.
-The TANF Monthly Report/ Redetermination form is sent to the TANF Primary Individual on approximately the 25th of the month prior to the month due.
+The automated computer system provides an alert to the eligibility worker when an Annual Review is due and automatically sends notification to the TANF household advising the Annual Review is due.
+The TANF Monthly Report/ Review form is sent to the TANF Primary Individual on approximately the 25th of the month prior to the month the Review is due.